Why are there so many identical or nonexistent assets in my inventory?

 Another way to reduce duplicates caused by integrations is to use the connector task "Exclude unknown assets" option.
 This will avoid creating new assets based only on third party data, instead waiting until a runZero scan has identified the asset and then merging in the third party data next time the connector task runs.

 The runZero engineering team are continually updating the algorithms used to match up third party data.
-If the assets in question were created from a third party import some time ago, the easiest fix is often to delete them and let the software try again with the latest algorithms.
+If the assets in question were created from a third party import some time ago, the easiest solution is often to delete them and let the software try again with the latest algorithms.

 Finding duplicate assets